Psychonautics: Categorization

 The aims and methods of psychonautics, when state-altering substances are involved, is commonly distinguished from recreational drug use by research sources.
-Psychonautics as a means of exploration need not involve drugs, and may take place in a religious context with an established history.
-Cohen considers psychonautics closer in association to wisdom traditions and other transpersonal and integral movements.
+Psychonautics as a means of exploration need not involve drugs, and may take place in a spiritual context with an established history.
+Cohen considers psychonautics closer in its association to wisdom traditions and other transpersonal and integral movements.

 However, there is considerable overlap with modern drug use and due to its modern close association with psychedelics and other drugs, it is also studied in the context of drug abuse from a perspective of addiction, the drug abuse market and online psychology, and studies into existing and emerging drugs within toxicology.